jgurien03/Grailed-Scraper/README.md

 Overall, this project provided a useful insight into how fashion trends change over time.
 With the boom of social medias such as TikTok in the fashion community, I could actively see how certain echochambers and groups on social media contributed to the rising prices of certain brands on Grailed, which was amazing to see.

-## What Lies Ahead
+## How To Run

-In the future, I would like to convert this project to a streamlit app so it can be more user friendly.
-At the moment, I have a discord bot working which can be found at this link: https://github.com/jgurien03/grailed-bot
+To run this program, simple type the command streamlit run d:/streamlit-grailed/main.py in your terminal after cloning this repository and it will launch the streamlit app.
+Then, you can simply follow the labels given on the webpage, and you can extract, interact with, and download your customized data.
+Also, please run through the entire webpage to properly reset and configure models for training/testing.
+If you have any further questions or concerns about the project, you can email me at jgurien@ucsc.edu

-If you have any concerns or questions about the project, you can email me at jgurien@ucsc.edu
+At the moment, I also have a discord bot working which can be found at this link: https://github.com/jgurien03/grailed-bot